susumutomita/2025-AgenticEthereum/backend/README.md

 # Backend Service for CryptoDailyBrief

-This TypeScript-based Express backend service manages communication with the Autonome API for AI-driven crypto insights, handles wallet data aggregation, and provides RESTful APIs for the frontend.
-The service includes comprehensive test coverage with Jest and Swagger documentation.
+This TypeScript-based Express backend service manages communication with multiple external APIs including Autonome, The Graph, Twitter, and YouTube.
+It provides RESTful and GraphQL endpoints for the frontend, handles wallet data aggregation, and includes comprehensive test coverage with Jest.

 ## Table of Contents